Project-Books/book-project/README.md

 To remove the errors in IntelliJ, install the [Lombok plugin](https://plugins.jetbrains.com/plugin/6317-lombok) and enable annotation processing.
 This can be done either in the popup window that appears after installing the Lombok plugin or by checking the 'Enable annotation processing' checkbox in Settings > Build, Execution, Deployment > Compiler > Annotation Processors.
-Otherwise, you can safely ignore these flagged errors.

 To access the h2 database: